dart-lang/site-www/src/codelabs/iterables.md

   * Filter the elements of an `Iterable` with `where`.
   * The output of `where` is another `Iterable`.
   * Use `takeWhile` and `skipWhile` to obtain elements until or after a condition is met.
-  * The output of these methods can be an empty `Iterable` too.
+  * The output of these methods can be an empty `Iterable`.
 {{site.alert.end}}

 ## Mapping

-Mapping `Iterables` with the method `map` allows you to apply a function over each one of the elements, replacing each element by a new one.
+Mapping `Iterables` with the method `map` enables you to apply a function over each of the elements, replacing each element with a new one.

 <?code-excerpt "iterables/test/iterables_test.dart (map-int)"?>
 {% prettify dart %}